 First, let’s look at what CPT says: Unless otherwise identified in the listings, bilateral procedures that are performed at the same session should be identified by adding modifier 50 to the appropriate 5-digit code.

 Definition: Medicare contractor Novitas Solutions defines bilateral surgeries as procedures performed on both sides of the body during the same operative session or on the same day.
-CMS has defined codes subject to the bilateral payment rule.
-To verify if a code is subject to the bilateral payment policy, search the code on the Medicare fee schedule using this tool.
+The Centers for Medicare & Medicaid Services has defined codes subject to the bilateral payment rule.
+To verify if a code is subject to the bilateral payment policy, search the code on the Medicare Physician Fee Schedule using this tool.
 (Need help?
-See How to Use the Searchable Medicare Physician Fee Schedule Booklet [PDF]).
+See How to Use the Searchable Medicare Physician Fee Schedule Booklet).

 Coding notes: Report the procedure code with modifier 50.
 Report a “1” in the number-of-services field.
 For example, if you are billing for a bilateral mastectomy, you would report CPT code 19303 (Mastectomy, simple, complete) with the modifier.
 You would report the service as a single line item: 19303 50.